balnarendrasapa/balnarendrasapa/README.md

 ### 🌈: About Myself

 👋 Hi there!
-I'm Bal Narendra Sapa, a highly motivated AI developer with a strong passion for leveraging technology to create innovative solutions.
+I'm Bal Narendra Sapa, a guy with a strong passion for leveraging technology to create innovative solutions.
 I recently completed a transformative internship, where I had the opportunity to dive into the world of AI and Natural Language Processing (NLP).
 Here's a snapshot of my journey:

 During my enriching internship, I delved into a wide array of cutting-edge technologies that have significantly expanded my skill set and proficiency in various domains of the tech industry. 📚 In the realm of version control and collaboration, I honed my expertise in Git, harnessing its power for efficient version tracking and seamless teamwork.
 Additionally, I navigated the intricacies of Azure DevOps, leveraging its robust features for streamlined project management and collaborative endeavors, akin to the functionalities offered by GitHub.